medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                      show this help message and exit --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
 Rcfile key: crowdtangle.rate_limit.
 Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
 Rcfile key: crowdtangle.token.
 Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.

 actions: